A History of Excellence – Since 1952

 At H&H Molds, we take pride in delivering specialized plastic molding solutions across various industries, each with its unique challenges and requirements.
 In manufacturing, our precision-engineered components enhance efficiency in heavy machinery and tooling.
 We meet stringent regulatory standards for the life sciences sector, producing critical parts for testing, packaging, and medical delivery systems.
 Technology firms rely on us for prototyping and full-scale production, helping drive innovation.
 In the consumer goods space, we transform creative concepts into durable, high-quality products designed for everyday use.
 In agribusiness, our components support irrigation systems and farming equipment, ensuring reliability in even the most demanding agricultural environments.
 Whatever the industry, we deliver quality, precision, and performance tailored to our clients’ needs.

 Your one-stop source for quality tooling and molded parts Made in the U.S.A.
-H&H Molds is a molds company you can trust.
+H&H Molds is a molding company you can trust.

 Our highly trained staff of plastic molding experts, engineers, operators, and quality personnel ensures that we produce the highest quality parts.